liboyue/BOOM/examples/BioASQ/README.md

 # BioASQ Example

 ## Data preparation
-Please register at the [BioASQ website](http://participants-area.bioasq.org/) and download `BioASQ-trainingDataset6b.json`.
+Please register at the [BioASQ website](http://participants-area.bioasq.org/) and download the dataset for task 6b [here](http://participants-area.bioasq.org/accounts/login/?next=/Tasks/6b/trainingDataset/).
+You start to download a zip file named `BioASQ-training6b.zip`, after unzipping it, you will have `BioASQ-trainingDataset6b.json`.
 We also offer an script `split_data.py` to split data to small chuncks for developing and debugging.